pburkholder/decksets/2018-04-cf-summit/text.md

 # 1 month to ATO

-^Within GSA, many of our products are now built for cloud.gov, and we have team adept at generating the require documentation, and at working with our auditors.
-As the auditors are also now familiar with cloud.gov, this ATO Sprinting Team can now obtain ATOs in less than a month.
+^As the auditors are also now familiar with cloud.gov, this ATO Sprinting Team can now obtain ATOs in about a month.

 ^All this has us looking forward to